SudhanPlayz/Discord-MusicBot/README.md

 	  },
 	],
 ```
-5. (Optional) If you want to use dashboard you need to edit the ``docker-compose.yml`` file to expose the port you set for the API and Dashboard
+5. (Optional) If you want to use dashboard, you need to edit the ``docker-compose.yml`` file to expose the port you set for the API and Dashboard
 ```
 services:
   discord-musicbot: